raihankheraj/ISSP-TeraDrive/README.md

 # SmartHDD
 ## About the project
-SmartHDD is a student created C++ program created on Visual Studio for extracting SMART values (196, 197, 198), Model number and Serial number from HDD.
+SmartHDD is a student created C++ program created on Visual Studio for extracting SMART values (196, 197, 198), model number and serial number from HDD.

 ## Setup and Install